davidautentico/Spring-boot-challenge/README.md

 The service provides an endpoint to retrieve pre-loaded data about product prices.

-The model followed is similar to and hexagonal model.
+The model followed is similar to a hexagonal model.

 Packages:
 - Boot: contains the main class